 4. Turn on the iron to the setting that is without the steam feature.
 Once your iron is warm, iron your letters onto the pillow.
 I found I had to go over the words quite a bit to get them to adhere to the burlap.

 5. Let the letters cool and then pull back the white back slowly.
 And if it looks like the vinyl didn’t transfer make sure to iron again and press it into the fabric.

 6. With all the white backing off, if you like the distressed look you can iron the letters lightly.
 Some of the black print will come off and look distressed.
 I accidentally did this and I loved the look.
 If you iron it too much your letters will disappear!

 7. When washing make sure to use cold water and do not place it in the dryer.
-The transfer paper package says it you want to iron the image later, place a piece of parchment paper on top and iron.
+The transfer paper package says if you want to iron the image later, place a piece of parchment paper on top and iron.
 Well, I wouldn’t iron them at all.
 I did on one of my tests and the letters came off.

-8. These already made burlap bags have a draw string on the open end.
+8. These already made burlap bags have a drawstring on the open end.
 I just pulled the string out and I sewed on snaps on the open end of the burlap bag.

 9. Next, I made pom poms and then hand sewed 4 pom poms to each end.
 Here is a great tutorial on how to make pom poms.
-Mine are 4 inches in length.
+Mine is 4 inches in length.
 And here the yarn that I bought off Amazon.
 I love the creaminess color of it.

 But you can also forego making the pom poms and create a pillow without them.
 Both look so cute!

 Have a creative week and see you next Monday!